1. How is GPRO different from other green building training?

 8. Are GBCI credits or AIA CEUs available for GPRO courses?

 Yes, GBCI and AIA credits are available for all GPRO courses.
-Please visit our GBCI / AIA Credits page for more information.
+Please visit each module page for more information on how many credits are available.

 9. Is GPRO an “Approved Certifying Body” for New York City’s Department of Buildings’ Sustainable Contractor Designation Program?